Shaver Lake back in business, owners grateful for support but caution against flood in customers

-SHAVER LAKE, California (KGPE) — On Monday, Shaver Lake is back to business, with shops and restaurants open for the first time in three weeks.
+SHAVER LAKE, California (KSEE) — On Monday, Shaver Lake is back to business, with shops and restaurants open for the first time in three weeks.

 The businesses closed because of the Creek Fire.
 People packed Hungry Hut during the lunch hour to show support for the Shaver Lake small business.